Pylons/pyramid/docs/narr/webob.rst

 More Details
 ++++++++++++

-More details about the response object API are available in the `WebOb documentation <http://pythonpaste.org/webob>`_ .
-All methods and attributes of a ``webob.Response`` documented within the WebOb documentation will work against response objects created by :mod:`pyramid`.  :mod:`pyramid` does not use a Webob Response object subclass to represent a response, it uses WebOb's Response class directly.
+More details about the response object API are available in the :mod:`pyramid.response` documentation.
+More details about exception responses are in the :mod:`pyramid.httpexceptions` API documentation.
+The `WebOb documentation <http://pythonpaste.org/webob>`_ is also useful.

 Multidict
 ~~~~~~~~~